QuantGen/GPTL/man/Example_Individual_Data.md

  - `PHENO.Source`,
  - `PHENO.Target`.

-In addition to phenotypic data,  `PHENO.Target` includes a variable (`sets`) defining the training, calibration, and testing subsets.
+In addition to phenotypic data, `PHENO.Target` includes a variable (`sets`) defining the training, calibrating, and testing subsets.

 ```R
 trn=which(PHENO.Target$sets=='trn')